 Although a disappointingly small fraction of the attendees had heard of FIRST, Kamen's initiative to spark K-12 students' interest in science and technology, the conference-goers proved to be a captive audience for expanding the program.
 Billed as an extracurricular activity (not unlike team sports), FIRST offers a platform for applied science and engineering, with some $16 million in scholarships for top-placing competitors.

 Following the lunch break, the two afternoon sessions offered more insights and lessons from the likes of Inventables' Zach Kaplan and Future's John Bielenberg, neatly summarized in Craighton's sketchnotes above and below.
-Our preview Q&A with Dr. Vijay Kumar certainly piqued our interest in hny Flying Robots, which duly received "Oohs" and "Aahs" from the audience; Bruce Nussbaum elaborated on Creative Intelligence; a special guest appearance by Jony Ive (via video) was a nice gesture, and NEA's Bonnie Nichols put in a quick plug for their highly informative new report, Valuing the Art of Industrial Design.
+Our preview Q&A with Dr. Vijay Kumar certainly piquedinterest in his Tiny Flying Robots, which duly received "Oohs" and "Aahs" from the audience; Bruce Nussbaum elaborated on Creative Intelligence; a special guest appearance by Jony Ive (via video) was a nice gesture, and NEA's Bonnie Nichols put in a quick plug for their highly informative new report, Valuing the Art of Industrial Design.

 Click for full-size image